 - The scale hasn’t moved in more than 14 days.

-Read the above list again.
-If you’re not sticking to the program with precision, AND you haven’t given it 14 days, then it’s NOT A PLATEAU, yet.
+Stop and read the above list again.
+If you’re not sticking to the program with precision, and you haven’t given it 14 days, then it is not a plateau yet.
 Relax.
 Stick to the program.
 Keep at it.
 Trust me, you don’t want to make changes to something that’s not definitely broken.

 It’s definitely a plateau.
 Now what?

-The biggest thing to remember is that your body will fiercely resist any and all weight loss.
+First, the biggest thing to remember is that your body will fiercely resist any and all weight loss.
 From an evolutionary standpoint, having fat stored on your body gives you a huge survival advantage.
-You literally have millions of years of evolution working AGAINST you when you try to shed fat, and your body will do about anything it needs to achieve homeostasis (that state where you are neither adding nor subtracting from your weight).
+You literally have millions of years of evolution working AGAINST you when you try to shed fat.
+Your body will do about anything it needs to achieve homeostasis (that state where you are neither adding nor subtracting from your weight).
 A plateau means your body has adjusted to whatever you’ve been doing.
-So the answer is simple: Change something!
+So, the answer is simple: Change something!

 Simple Things You Can Try First